Myanmar's government-in-exile finds friends in the Czech Republic | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-There has long been a special connection between pro-democracy activists in both countries, thanks to the long-distance friendship between Vaclav Havel and Aung San Suu Kyi, say experts.
+There has long been a special connection between pro-democracy activists in Myanmar and the Czech Republic, thanks to the long-distance friendship between Vaclav Havel and Aung San Suu Kyi, say experts.

 From his small apartment in the suburbs of Prague, Linn Thant is fighting to restore democracy in Myanmar.

-When the National Unity Government (NUG), a shadow government set up by deposed parliamentarians and civil society groups to oppose the military junta that took power in a coup last February, wanted to establish a lobbying campaign in Europe, the Czech Republic was the logical choice — as was Thant, who became its liaison officer.
+When the National Unity Government (NUG), a shadow government set up by deposed parliamentarians and civil society groups to oppose the military junta that took power in a coup last February, wanted to set up a lobbying group in Europe, the Czech Republic was the logical choice — as was Thant, who became its liaison officer.

 Analysts say it is not surprising the Czech Republic was the first European country where the NUG set up a representative office last year.